Spec-DY/why-vlms-fail/perception/README.md

 See `shared/plotting/example_usage.py` for more examples.

 ## Notes

-- All output paths are relative to the project root
-- Run scripts from the project root directory
-- Assets should be placed in the `assets/` directory
 - Model configurations are centralized in `shared/model_configs.py`
 - Each test can be run independently
 - Plotting utilities are in `shared/plotting/` and support both Gomoku and Chess